merovex-archival/merovex.github.io/_posts/2014-07-05-toolchain.markdown

 - Publishing
 - Technique
 - Writing
-keywords: "LaTeX, Markdown, Ruby, publishing, Bookmaker, tool pr0n"
+keywords: LaTeX, Markdown, Ruby, publishing, Bookmaker, tool pr0n
-description: "Ben Wilson, author, discusses how he writes, edits and publishes a novel."
+description: Ben Wilson, author, discusses how he writes, edits and publishes a novel.
 author: Ben Wilson
+tags:
+- Publishing
+- Technique
+- Writing
 ---

 Now that I'm drafing my fourth novel, I wanted to share a bit about my toolchain.
 That is, the process by which I document the novel and publish it.